rgyoung6/DBTCShinyTutorial/README.md

 # Reduce Taxa Assign

 The [reduce_taxa()](https://github.com/rgyoung6/DBTCShiny/tree/main?tab=readme-ov-file#reduce-taxa) function will take '_taxaAssignCombine' or '_taxaAssign' files and reduce the taxonomic assignments so that there is a single unique taxa listed.
 This is essentially taking the ([ASV](https://en.wikipedia.org/wiki/Amplicon_sequence_variant)) table and creating a taxonomic table.
-There are two

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/410995b4-79f6-4878-9e95-d5ca74888719)

+There are two fields for this function.
+The first is the 'Taxa Assign File Location' button that opens a [select file dialog window](#selectfiledialogwindow).
+Navigate to the

 ([Back to Top](#table-of-contents))